2017 SALSA XI Sesquiannual Conference – Lima, Perú

-Carlos David Londoño organized the fourth session of Conversations in the Lobby, dealing with the topic of teaching courses on the anthropology of peoples of lowland South America, with presentations by Jeremy Campbell (Roger Williams University), Juan A. Echeverri (Universidad Nacional de Colombia, Sede Amazonia), Carlos D. Londoño Sulkin (University of Regina), Kathleen Lowrey (University of Alberta), Laura Mentore (University of Mary Washington), Daniela Peluso (University of Kent), and Pirjo Virtanen (University of Helsinki).
+Carlos David Londoño organized the fourth session of Conversations in the Lobby, dealing with the topic of Teaching courses on the anthropology of peoples of lowland South America, with presentations by Jeremy Campbell (Roger Williams University), Juan A. Echeverri (Universidad Nacional de Colombia, Sede Amazonia), Carlos D. Londoño Sulkin (University of Regina), Kathleen Lowrey (University of Alberta), Laura Mentore (University of Mary Washington), Daniela Peluso (University of Kent), and Pirjo Kristiina Virtanen (University of Helsinki).
 We exchanged syllabi, created and individually responded to a questionnaire about our courses, and kept our email conversation going throughout the 2016-2017 academic year.
 In the process, we discussed, among other topics, course emphases, teaching philosophies and strategies, the pedagogical challenges we faced, and bibliographies, films, and other resources.
-Results of this discussion will be published in the new page Teaching Lowland.

 Evening tribute in honour of Pat Lyon